nasirudeenraheem/Udacity-data-visualization/README.md

 #### Conclusion

-It is observed that most people visited the hospital for sexual reproduction reasons because gynecology is the most visted department with about 79%.
+1. It is observed that most people visited the hospital for sexual reproduction reasons because gynecology is the most visted department with about 79%.
+2. Patient are most likely to stay 11 - 40 days maximum
+3. The Age shows most patient in the hospital are Adults.